Bheem-Works/A/Agust12th.md

 I really need to change and i need to read that's it i need to forget some thin'gs and some one if it keeps hurting me.
 From tommorow the study is going to be on.

+So, let's upload the folder and the file to the drive alright!
+I think maile chai drive ma chai upload grnu prdaina kina kih drive ma upload vayo vane.